JohnnyUrosevic/TrainingMode-CommunityEdition/DEVELOPMENT.md

     - Add the OSD to the OSD list in `ASM/training-mode/Globals.s`.
 OSD ids are weird, I don't know exactly how to do this.

 ## Debugging Tips
-- Due to a deficiency in the MexTK headers, we cannot turn on warnings effectively, so be aware of that.
-- Set `TM_DEBUG` to 2 in events.h to get OSReport statements on the screen.
 - **Use the dolphin debugger!** Make sure you have the latest version of dolphin for debugging.
     - To set a breakpoint, use the `bp()` fn call in C or the `SetBreakpoint` macro in ASM (which will clobber r3).
 Then when you boot up dolphin, put a breakpoint on the `bp` symbol.
-    - **Be sure to load GTME01.map with Symbols->Load Other Map File!**
+    - **Be sure to load GTME01.map with Symbols->Load Other Map File!**.
+Or copy it to the Maps/ directory in the dolphin data directory.